telepresenceio/telepresence/docs/reference/developing.md

 $ ./build --registry <Docker registry for tag and push> --build-and-push
 ```

-Or if you want to build images using minikube:
+Or if you want to build images using minikube (untested):

 ```console
 $ eval $(minikube docker-env --shell bash)
 $ ./build --registry <Docker registry for tag and push> --build-and-push
 ```

-Or using minishift:
+Or using minishift (untested):

 ```console
 $ eval $(minishift docker-env --shell bash)